A Framework for the AEC Industry

 01 The Framework

 Andrew Fortinberry developed this framework across fifteen years at the intersection of preconstruction strategy, digital delivery, and operational performance.
-The thesis is grounded in a hard observation: every construction project that fails does so before it begins.
+The thesis rests on one hard observation: every construction project that fails does so before it begins.

-The Preconstruction Gap framework gives owners, general contractors, and preconstruction leaders a shared language and a structured method for preconstruction gap analysis and assessment — finding the gap before it finds them.
+The Preconstruction Gap framework gives owners, general contractors, and preconstruction leaders a shared language and a structured method for finding the gap before it finds them.

 Principle 01